systemseed/material_base/docs/libraries.md

 This library intended to be excluded or overridden according to fonts used on your project.

+In case of library was overridden, fonts preloading definitions in `THEMENAME.theme` should be also updated.

 **`material_base/icons-font`**

 Contains "Material Icons" iconic fonts definition including themes like Outlined, Rounded, Sharp, Two-Tone and Filed (default).

 This library could be excluded if you not going to use iconic fonts.
 It also could be overridden or extended by other iconic fonts.

+In case of library was overridden, fonts preloading definitions in `THEMENAME.theme` should be also updated.

 More information about using Material Icons fonts in Material Base [here](/icon-fonts.md).